drwpow/lightspeed-image-loader/README.md

 | `svgo`       | (object)      | Override [SVGO][svgo] default settings.                                                            |
 | `svg`        |               | Alias of `svgo` (no other SVG options to set).                                                     |

-_Note: because this loader passes images on to [file-loader][file-loader], [url-loader][url-loader], or [raw-loader][raw-loader], the same is true of loader options!
+_Note: because this loader passes images on to [file-loader][file-loader], or [raw-loader][raw-loader], the same is true of loader options!
 You should be able to use any options from those loaders within this config.
 However, **don’t use this loader for anything other than images!** You’ll still need those loaders for all other file types._

 #### Example